18F/domain-scan/README.md

   Returning `None` from this function indicates that the scan has completed unsuccessfully.
 The domain will be skipped, and no rows will be added to the resulting CSV.

-  In all cases, cached data for the scan _will_ be stored to disk.
+  In all cases, cached scan data for the domain _will_ be stored to disk.
 If a scan was unsuccessful, the cached data will indicate that the scan was unsuccessful.
 Future scans that rely on cached responses will skip domains for which the cached scan was unsuccessful, and will not execute the `scan` function for those domains.

   The `scan` function is **run either locally or in the cloud (Lambda)**.